rtoal/plang-glossary/README.md

 A property that belongs to a class, rather than to the instances of the class.
 Sometimes known as a **static field** or **static property**.

 ### Closure
-A block or function with free variables that takes values from the environment in which it is defined.
+A block or function with free variables that get their values from the environment in which the block or function is defined.

 ### Code Point
 The unique, nonnegative integer value assigned to a character in a character set.

 ### Coercion
-An implicitly applied type cast.
+An implicitly applied type conversion.

 ### Comprehension
 A composite value defined by means of an expression that generates the components.